Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 [SQLite3](https://www.sqlite.org/index.html) is a database provided by django and is the default database for django projects.
 [Postgres](https://www.postgresql.org/) is an open source relational database.

 Django does not determine a type of database to be used.
-I decided to use two types of databases.
+I decided to use postgres as heroku is an ephemeral system meaning that data stored in SQLite would disappear each time I accessed the app!

 ## Data Models used